israel-dryer/ttkbootstrap/docs/widgets/entry.rst

 Overview
 ========
 The ``ttk.Entry`` includes the **TEntry** class.
+The *primary* color is applied by default.
 This style is further subclassed by each of the theme colors to produce the following color and style combinations.

 .. image:: images/entry_primary.png